falkr/ttm4175/pages/networking-2-2020.md

 This is very useful in many contexts, even for you throughout your degree.
 For example, if you need to use a specific software for a given course, instead of installing in your own machine, you can just create a container with all the necessary software and run it when needed!

+:aside:
+For making things simpler, in this part of the lab\. we need to run the Ubuntu VM with graphic support (_Normal start_).
+It can be done without but it needs some extra (non-included steps).

 Back to the lab\.!

 Instead of pulling a generic Docker image, we are going to create our own Docker image, defined using a 'Dockerfile'.